|

 decomposed into a direct sum of irreducible unitary representations,

-denoted by , having
+denoted by , having dimensions of

 ,